sarepecomesg/YdrsdtYDN/puzzletask_license_nft.md

 - **[Level](../README.md#level_slider-levels):** 2

-## Project Overview

-Please provide the following:

-Puzzletask - Blockchain Client Certification
-- Client NFT Certification
-- A brief description of your project.
-- Puzzletask is a no-code platform for Food Safety and Traceability Management serving Hospitality and Food Retail Sectors towards supply chain optimization.
-We cater to suppliers, hotels, retailers, and end consumers to encourage interaction in a data exchange micro-economy that incentivizes the sharing of valuable data to optimize the supply chain.
-Our solution has two revenue streams, one based on a SaaS Module and the other based on a Data Monetizing module.
-In orther to slowly bring Blockchain technology for such a traditional sector as Food retail and Hospitality, we are launching our NFT Certificate to highlight the customers that are getting into the digital transformation path.
-This certification approach, from customer certification to license management, can be used in many ways in our business model.
-The solution will be based on the implementation of an ERP connected NFT Minter that will be available for the community in a form of a library.

 - An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
   - We are bringing a real life use case for NFTs as a way to certify our customers and provide them with a simple first contact with blockchain and NEAR wallet.